 Why should you question the self-monitoring techniques?
 Because people aren’t good at self-monitoring.
 In fact, the act of self-monitoring just adds one additional task to an operator’s or mechanic’s attention that may already be overwhelmed with things to remember, diagnose, or do.
 This additional monitoring causes the workers to be even more overloaded.
 Thus, an attempt to predict and prevent errors actually adds to the likelihood of errors by overwhelming the people trying to monitor their own performance.

 Why Does Management Believe in Human Performance Improvement Snake Oil?

 But why would management believe that these types of techniques work?

 First, management hopes that workers “trying harder” can reduce human errors.
 This “something for nothing” approach is never very sustainable.

 Second, they are told that these techniques work and provided with proof.
 This proof is usually statistics that are the result of the Hawthorne Effect or Regression to the Mean.
 Just watch this video to learn more…

 Or the proof may be in the form of word-of-mouth stories about the effectiveness of the techniques.
 It may be called an industry best practice.
 It may even be suggested by regulators or people with a Ph.D.
 The proof of these stories, once again, may be due to the Hawthorne Effect or Regression to the Mean.
 This makes it seem like the stories are believable.

-How Do You Learn to Actually Improve Human Performance?
+How Do You Learn to Improve Human Performance?

-First, you need to learn about real human factors research and best practices.
+First, you must learn about real human factors research and best practices.
 Techniques that have been proven by research and tested in laboratories and the field.
 Techniques that don’t add to the workers’ distraction and workload.
 Techniques that don’t promote blame.